shorepine/alles/README.md

 F = center frequency of biquad filter.
 0 is off. default 0. applies to entire synth audio g = LFO target mask.
 Which parameter LFO controls.
 1=amp, 2=duty, 4=freq, 8=filter freq, 16=resonance.
 Can handle any combo, add together
 L = LFO source voice.
 0-9.
 Which voice is used as an LFO for this voice.
-Source voice will be silent. l = velocity, float 0-1, >0 to trigger note on, 0 to trigger note off.
-Some envelopes / sounds are vel sensitive. n = midinote, uint, 0-127 (note that this will also set f). default 0 p = patch, uint, 0-999, choose a preloaded DX7 patch number for FM waveforms.
+Source voice will be silent. l = velocity (amplitude), float 0-1, >0 to trigger note on, 0 to trigger note off.
+n = midinote, uint, 0-127 (note that this will also set f). default 0 p = patch, uint, 0-999, choose a preloaded DX7 patch number for FM waveforms.
 See patches.h and alles.py. default 0 R = q factor / "resonance" of biquad filter. float. in practice, 0 to 10.0. default 0.7.